 Social media has the most engaged user-pool with users spending approximately 22% of their total browsing time here.
-Make sure you have an effective social media remarketing strategy in place.
-Solutions like Facebook Exchange (RTB based ad inventory on Facebook) and Twitter tailored audience (retargeting users on Twitter through promoted accounts and promoted tweets) help in reaching the right user at the right time with a personalised message.
+Make sure you have an effective social media re-marketing strategy in place.
+Solutions like Facebook Exchange (RTB based ad inventory on Facebook) and Twitter tailored audience (re-targeting users on Twitter through promoted accounts and promoted tweets) help in reaching the right user at the right time with a personalized message.

 Cross Device, a must have:

 Smartphones drove 24.9 percent of all online traffic on Black Friday 2013 compared to tablets at 14.2 percent, making it the browsing device of choice says an IBM report.
 Tablets drove 14.4% of all online sales, double that of smartphones, which accounted for 7.2 percent of all online sales and the rest on the desktop.
 Around 25% of E commerce shoppers switch devices to suit convenience.
 It is thus important to engage with them from where they are.
 So, go cross device and stay with them throughout the purchase cycle during the Black Friday- Cyber Monday weekend.

 Behavioural retargeting is a fast growing sector in the digital marketing space.
 Not only that, but is something that should be an important part of every marketers’ digital strategy especially if they’re running an online transactional business.